Gradient-based optimization of exact stochastic kinetic models: Inverse design in nonequilibrium stochastic thermodynamics

-We next apply our framework to an inverse design problem in stochastic thermodynamics~\cite{seifert2012stochastic}: characterizing the Pareto front of optimal trade-offs between steady-state current and entropy production in a driven system with fixed kinetic resources.
-This problem combines core ingredients of non-equilibrium thermodynamics (cycle currents, thermodynamic affinities, dissipation constraints) in a minimal setting that admits analytical solution, providing a rigorous benchmark.
+We next apply our framework to an inverse design problem in stochastic thermodynamics \cite{seifert2012stochastic}: optimizing steady-state current in an asymmetric simple exclusion process (ASEP) \cite{spitzer1970Interaction, derrida1998exactly} on a periodic lattice under a kinetic resource constraint.
+The ASEP couples exclusion interactions to nonequilibrium driving on a minimal many-body model with an analytically characterized optimum, providing a rigorous benchmark for gradient-based optimization of interacting particle systems.

-We study a three-state ring~\cite{hill1989free} where a particle transitions cyclically among states $S_1 \to S_2 \to S_3 \to S_1$, with each edge supporting both forward and backward transitions (Fig.~\ref{fig:loop}a):

-When detailed balance is broken, a net cycle current $J$ circulates through the ring.
-The thermodynamic cost of maintaining this current is the entropy production rate $\sigma = J \cdot \mathcal{A}$, where $\mathcal{A} = \sum_i \log(k_i^+ / k_i^-)$ is the cycle affinity~\cite{schnakenberg1976network}.
-We additionally impose a kinetic budget $K_\text{tot} = \sum_i (k_i^+ + k_i^-)$, which functions as a bound on the system’s dynamical activity~\cite{maes2020frenesy}.
+We study a reversible ASEP ring with $L$ sites and hard-core exclusion, occupied by $N$ particles at density $\rho = N/L$ (Fig.~\ref{fig:asep}a).
+Each bond $(i,i{+}1)$ supports both forward and backward hopping events:

+where $P_i$ and $H_i$ denote a particle and a hole at site $i$, respectively.
+The forward rates $\{k_i^+\}_{i=1}^L$ are the design variables, while the backward rate $k^-$ is fixed and homogeneous across bonds, establishing a reference scale that removes the degeneracy between absolute rates and their ratios.
+Breaking detailed balance induces a net stationary particle current $J$ around the ring, with corresponding entropy production rate $\sigma = J\,\mathcal{A}$, where $\mathcal{A} = \sum_{i=1}^L \log(k_i^+/k^-)$ is the cycle affinity.

-The inverse design objective is to maximize $J$ at fixed $\sigma$ and $K_\text{tot}$.
+The inverse design objective is to maximize $J$ subject to a fixed average forward hopping budget $\bar{k}^+ = 1/L\sum_i k_i^+$.
+This prevents the trivial strategy of uniformly increasing all rates and isolates the question of how to optimally distribute limited kinetic resources across bonds.

 The exact cycle current (net reaction counts divided by time) is not differentiable with respect to rate parameters.
-We instead estimate the current from simulated trajectories as
+We instead estimate it from simulated trajectories as

-where $a_i^{\pm}(t_n)$ are the forward and backward propensities and $\Delta t_n$ is the waiting time at step $n$.
-This time-weighted propensity average is differentiable and provides gradients with respect to all rate parameters.
-The entropy production estimate follows as $\hat{\sigma} = \hat{J} \cdot \mathcal{A}$.
-Since thermodynamic behavior depends on rate ratios $k_i^+/k_i^-$, the same physical driving can arise from many absolute rate values.
-We constrain all backward rates to a common value (still learnable given the fixed total budget), establishing a reference scale that removes this degeneracy and makes the optimized forward rates directly comparable across edges.
-Constraints are enforced through logarithmic penalties, ensuring scale-invariant treatment across the range of target values:
+where $a_i^\pm(t_n)$ are the forward and backward propensities at bond $i$ and $\Delta t_n$ is the waiting time at step $n$.
+This time-weighted propensity average is differentiable and provides gradients with respect to all rate parameters, with the entropy production estimate following as $\hat{\sigma} = \hat{J}\,\mathcal{A}$.
+We optimize a maximum entropy production objective with a logarithmic penalty enforcing the forward-rate budget: